500 Women Artists Have Signed An Open Letter Condemning Sexual Misconduct In Their Community

 Advertisement

-The letter goes on to specifically detail the inappropriate behavior women in the art world have been subject to:
+The letter goes on to specifically detail the inappropriate behaviour women in the art world have been subject to:

 "We are not surprised when curators offer exhibitions or support in exchange for sexual favors.
 We are not surprised when gallerists romanticize, minimize, and hide sexually abusive behavior by artists they represent.
 We are not surprised when a meeting with a collector or a potential patron becomes a sexual proposition.
 We are not surprised when we are retaliated against for not complying.
 We are not surprised when Knight Landesman gropes us in the art fair booth while promising he’ll help us with our career.
 Abuse of power comes as no surprise."